 Partial Breast Irradiation

-The patient will undergo this treatment twice a day for five days.
-At the end of treatment, the balloon is deflated and permanently removed.
-Partial breast irradiation is a suitable and convenient option for patients due to the reduction in overall treatment time.
+Treatment occurs twice a day for five days.
+At the end of the treatment course, the balloon is deflated and permanently removed.
+Partial breast irradiation is becoming a suitable and convenient option due to the reduction in overall treatment time.